Gonzalo Fernández de Oviedo y Valdés: General History of the Indies

 The Historia, though written in a diffuse style, furnishes a mass of information collected at first hand.
 Las Casas, the fellow contemporary chronicler of the Spanish colonization of the Caribbean, denounced Oviedo as "one of the greatest tyrants, thieves, and destroyers of the Indies, whose Historia contains almost as many lies as pages".
 The incomplete Seville edition was widely read in the English and French versions published by Eden and Poleur, respectively, in 1555 and 1556.
 It is through the Historia that Europeans came to learn about the hammock, pineapple, tobacco, and barbecue, among other things used by the Native Americans that he encountered.
 The first illustration of a pineapple is credited to him.

 Extinct animals

 In zoology, the General History of the Indies is of particular interest for its descriptions of Hispaniolan animals, including some that became extinct between Oviedo's time and the development of the modern science from Linnaeus and Cuvier.
-The only land mammals of the island according to Oviedo, besides rats and mice (which Oviedo believed native, but were actually introduced by Europeans), were:
+The only land mammals of the island according to Oviedo, besides rats and mice (which Oviedo believed native, but were introduced accidentally by Europeans), were: